-The person in question is Lee Smith, the Cordant manager who oversees two of your five outsourcing contracts, in particular with respect to cleaners, porters, security guards, receptionists, and postroom staff.
+The person in question is a Cordant manager who oversees two of your five outsourcing contracts, in particular with respect to cleaners, porters, security guards, receptionists, and postroom staff.
 As you are well aware, the overwhelming majority of these workers are migrants.

 The matter has come to my attention as his Facebook page, which is accessible to the public and has been seen by various of the outsourced workers he oversees, is replete with anti-immigrant, xenophobic, racist, and race-baiting posts.

 I suggest you give it a look yourself, but to see just a small taste on what is on offer, the below suffices: an homage to Enoch Powell, a joke about how immigrants in the UK are benefits scroungers, and a joke about how Polish people are cleaners.
 For good measure he also wants fascists to have free reign to propagate their hate (see post about Tommy Robinson).

 Now for some time we have been making the case that outsourcing, at least the way you do it, is inherently discriminatory.
 You have a predominantly BAME and migrant workforce which work on far inferior pay, terms and conditions, and treatment compared to their predominantly white British directly employed colleagues.
 And our members certainly feel as though they are bearing the brunt of the discriminatory policy.
 But these recent revelations take the matter to a whole new level.